12 Top-Rated Beaches in Panama

 3. Starfish Beach

-Ideal for families with small children or travelers seeking a postcard-perfect, placid beach, Starfish Beach is one of the nicest beaches in Bocas del Toro.
+Ideal for families with small children or travelers seeking a postcard-perfect, placid beach, Starfish Beach is one of the best beaches in Bocas del Toro.
 This is a small beach with shallow, azure water and no waves, known for an abundance of starfish.
 The beach is situated on the back side of Isla Colon in the Bocas del Toro area in a bay and is protected from the waves of the ocean.

 You can choose to laze on the beach, go swimming, rent a floating chair, kayak, snorkel, or for the more adventurous, go wakeboarding.
 Just back from the beach are restaurants serving local and international fare set among the swaying palm trees.